diademiemi/ansible_role_openzfs/README.md

-# ansible_role_openzfs
+# openzfs

-Ansible role to install OpenZFS on Debian
+This role installs the OpenZFS packages on Debian or Ubuntu and sets up zfs auto key loading.

+## Requirements

+- Debian or Ubuntu